 Performance measurement is a responsibility of all EMS Systems.
 For clinical care there must be performance measurement as well as external validation of that measurement in accordance with rules set forth by the North Carolina Office of EMS (NCOEMS).
 The Peer Review Committee facilitates both requirements.

 Peer Review meetings are held quarterly and open to the public:

-Wake County EMS Training Center
+Wake County Emergency Services Education Center

 Definitions and Explanations for Performance Reports

 The Wake County EMS System Peer Review Committee functions by the following NCOEMS rules.

 The EMS Peer Review Committee for an EMS System shall:

 (1) be composed of membership as defined in G.S.
 131E-155(6b).